telvarost/MiscTweaks-StationAPI/README.md

 ## List of changes

+* Allow editing signs with a feather (feather is consumed on use), default true.
+* Allow coloring signs with dye (dye is consumed on use), default true.
 * Disable creeper explosions breaking blocks, default false.
 * Disable ghast explosions causing fire, default false.
 * Disable ghast explosions breaking blocks, default false.